Webster Sequences, Apportionment Problems, and Just-In-Time Sequencing: Concluding Remarks

 If we define $\Wct = \NN \setminus (\Wa\cup\Wb)$, then $\Wa, \Wb, \Wct$ partition $\NN$.
 Moreover,

 and thus $\Wct$ is an almost Webster sequence.

 \end{thm}

 \paragraph{The case of finite sequences and rational densities.} In real-life applications, we seek to partition a finite sequence $\{1,2,\dots, N\}$ into sequences of length $d_i$ with $\sum_{i=1}^k d_i = N$ as evenly as possible.
-Then the associated densities $\alpha_i = d_i/N$ are rational, so our results do not apply directly.
-However, since irrationals are dense in $\RR$, we can apply our algorithms to obtain three-part partitions of $\{1,2,\dots,N\}$ into sequences with densities that are arbitrarily close to the desired rational densities.
-These partitions can be expected to have similar optimality properties as the partitions in our theorems.
+Then the associated densities $\alpha_i = d_i/N$ are rational, so our results do not directly apply.
+An approximation argument shows that when some of $\alpha, \beta, \gamma$ are rational but satisfy the other conditions of Theorem \ref{thm:main}, one can obtain partitions into perturbed Webster sequences of densities $\alpha, \beta, \gamma$ whose perturbation errors are at most 1 larger than those in Theorem \ref{thm:main}, i.e. at most 2.
+One can ask if one can obtain perturbation errors at most 1 in the case of rational densities.
+In fact, a computer search showed that when $(\alpha, \beta, \gamma) = (7/20, 3/20, 1/2)$, the sequences constructed\footnote{When $\alpha$ and $\beta$ are rational, it is possible that $u_m = \alpha$ or $v_m = \beta$, so Algorithm \ref{alg:1} needs to be extended to cover these cases.
+We checked all possible extensions in our computer search, and in all cases, errors $\pm2$ occurred for some $n < 50$ for the example $(\alpha, \beta, \gamma) = (7/20, 3/20, 1/2)$.} by Algorithm \ref{alg:1} satisfy $|\ct(n)-c(n)| \ge 2$ for some $n < 50$, so the conclusion \eqref{eq:mainThm-bounds-c} of Theorem \ref{thm:main} does not hold, at least for the sequences constructed by Algorithm \ref{alg:1}.

 \paragraph{Partitions into $k$ sequences.} A natural extension of our results would be partitions of $\NN$ into more than 3 sequences.
 However, by Theorem \ref{thm:optimality:TwoExactOneAlmost}, in general at most one of them can be a Webster sequence.
+In fact, as pointed out by the referee, in general, perturbations of size at least $\cl{k/2}$ are necessary to obtain a partition of $\NN$ into $k$ sequences.
+This is obvious in the case when all densities $\alpha_i$ are equal, i.e., $\alpha_i = 1/k$ for $i=1, \dots, k$, since in this case, the Webster sequence $W_{\alpha_i} = W_{1/k} = \{\cl{k/2}, \cl{3k/2}, \cl{5k/2}, \dots \}$ has gaps of size $k$, so in order to get a partition, perturbations of $\cl{k/2}$ are necessary.